5 Bank Fees That Are Draining Your Savings

 Here are five ways to recover from holiday financial stress:

-Consumers planned to dish out an average of $1,159 during the 2016 holiday season, according to Discover’s annual holiday shopping survey.
-Out of those surveyed, 38 percent said they planned to use a credit card for most of their holiday purchases, making it one of the most popular payment methods.
+Discover’s 2017 holiday shopping survey showed that credit cards were expected to be the most popular payment method during the holiday season, with 32 percent of survey respondents planning to charge most of their holiday purchases to credit.
 If you were one of these shoppers (join the club), it is important to review your newly acquired debt and put together a payoff plan.

 Gaining clarity on the state of your finances early in the year can help prevent procrastination (time flies, and you don’t want to be carrying that high balance or feeling holiday financial stress when Labor Day rolls around).
 Consider this new debt a cost or expense of the holiday season that needs to be paid sooner rather than later.
 Kick off the new year with a bang—and not post-holiday financial stress.